openshift/insights-operator/docs/arch.md

 - `clusterTransferEndpoint` - the endpoint for checking & download cluster transfer data (updated `pull-secret` data).
 Overwritten by `clusterTransfer/endpoint` from the configmap.
 Default values is `https://api.openshift.com/api/accounts_mgmt/v1/cluster_transfers/`
 - `clusterTransferInterval`  - frequency of checking available cluster transfers.
 Overwritten by `clusterTransfer/interval` from the configmap.
 Default value is `24h`.
 - `conditionalGathererEndpoint` - the endpoing providing conditional gathering rules definitions.
 Overwritten by `dataReporting/conditionalGathererEndpoint` from the configmap.
 Default value is `https://console.redhat.com/api/gathering/gathering_rules`.
-- `disableInsightsAlerts` - disables the insights alerts for when the insights operator is disabled.
+- `disableInsightsAlerts` - disables all the alerts registered by the Insights Operator.
 Overwritten by `alerting/disabled` from the configmap.
 Default value is `false`.
 Content example of the `support` secret:

 ```shell script